fscorrupt/awesome-stars/README.md

 - [vercel/hyper](https://github.com/vercel/hyper) - A terminal built on web technologies
 - [theMK2k/Media-Hoarder](https://github.com/theMK2k/Media-Hoarder) - Media Hoarder - THE media frontend for data hoarders and movie lovers
 - [bitgapp/Cursr](https://github.com/bitgapp/Cursr) - KVM - Share Mouse & Keyboard between multiple computers.
 Custom borders and more!
-- [Kareadita/Kavita](https://github.com/Kareadita/Kavita) - Kavita is a fast, feature rich, cross platform reading server.
-Built with a focus for manga and the goal of being a full solution for all your reading needs.
-Setup your own server and share your readi
 - [PreMiD/PreMiD](https://github.com/PreMiD/PreMiD) - 🧬 Source code of the PreMiD application.
 - [Wox-launcher/Wox](https://github.com/Wox-launcher/Wox) - A cross-platform launcher that simply works
 - [JagandeepBrar/lunasea](https://github.com/JagandeepBrar/lunasea) - Self-hosted software controller built using Flutter